sukhrobyangibaev/bmi_first_draft/README.md

 4. If translation is enabled, additional files will be generated in:
    - `draft/RU/` for Russian translation
    - `draft/UZ/` for Uzbek translation

+> **Note:** The generated content is a first draft and should be carefully reviewed and edited.
+This is especially important for translated versions.

 ## Output Structure 📋